T

 landmark

-This iconic temple on the west bank of the Chao Phraya River is renowned for its stunning porcelain-encrusted spires.
-Climb its steep steps for panoramic views of the river and city.
+A stunning Buddhist temple on the west bank of the Chao Phraya River, famous for its central prang decorated with colorful porcelain.
+Climb the steep steps for panoramic views of the river and the city.

 2. Midday